 Uses AT&T. H2O Wireless is an MVNO that resells capacity on the AT&T network.
 That network is widely regarded as providing terrific nationwide coverage, so calls and texts should go through regardless of whether you are in the heart of the city, on the highway, or on the family farm.
 If you choose to use data, AT&T network performance is much improved in recent years, finishing a close second to Verizon's in independent testing.

-Iffy feedback.
+Good support.
 H2O Wireless doesn't surface in any large surveys that measure user satisfaction.
+However, Dan Tennant at TopTenReviews.com describes support as "excellent, with easy access to friendly customer service online, by email and over the phone," though support via social media is more iffy.
 Feedback at some user forums, such as HowardForums.com, isn't the best we've seen, but is anecdotal, and not much worse (or better) than comments we see regarding other prepaid carriers.
-Sascha Segan at PCMag.com says that H2O Wireless is "a subsidiary of giant Japanese carrier KDDI," and goes on to characterize it as a "solid firm."

 H2O Wireless doesn't get as much feedback as some other prepaid carriers, but still earns its own subforum at HowardForums.com.
 As is typical in user forums such as this, lots of complaints surface, though other users chime in to say most issues are not unusual when it comes to prepaid providers.